tiy-sa-python-django/onboarding/README.md

 1. Monday-Thursday, class time begins at 9:30, and will last about three hours.
 Then we'll break for lunch, and have "lab time" until 5pm.
 2. Friday is lab time all day.
 Use this time to work on your assignments and further practice.
 3. Class time is mandatory.
 Per The Iron Yard's guidelines, more than four absences will result in loss of career support, but you can still finish the course.
 4. Being more than 5 minutes late to class will result in a tardy.
-Two tardies will equal one absence.
+Two tardies will be counted as one absence.
 5. Much of the lecture time will involve live coding, and you should follow along and participate.
 7. Ask questions!
 If something doesn't make sense to you, that's a good opportunity for you to learn by asking a question.
 6. For lab and project time, please work together, ask each other questions, and help each other.
 I will also be available during lab time, so ask me for help if you need it.
 However, I'll also be grading assignments, preparing for the next day's class, and various other tasks.
 If you need to set aside some dedicated time to talk to me one-on-one, book time with me using calendly.
 7. Everyone is expected to participate, and help the rest of the class succeed as well.
-Rather than list all of the things that you shouldn't do, I'll just ask everyone to keep in mind how your actions affect the learning experience of the rest of the class, and do your part to make this a positive experience for everyone.
+Rather than list all of the things that you shouldn't do, I ask you to keep in mind how your actions affect the learning experience of the rest of the class, and do your part to make this a positive experience for everyone.
 8. This course is meant to be hard.
 We'll be learning an incredible amount of information in a very short time, and it will be stressful for everyone.
-Be mindful of how you're handling the hard work and stress, and if you need help, talk to one of the staff sooner rather than later.
+Be mindful of how you're handling the workload and stress, and if you need help, talk to one of the staff sooner rather than later.

 ## Honesty
 >"Honesty is more than not lying.
 It is truth telling, truth speaking, truth living, and truth loving."